 Palmitic and stearic acids -- the fatty acids in lard, tallow, palm, and butters -- create a soap that is hard and fairly insoluble in water.

 A moderate percentage of these fatty acids will create a soap will last a decent time in the bath, be mild to the skin, and have a dense, long-lasting lather.
 Too low and the soap may not last long as you might prefer.
 Too high and the soap may not lather very well.
-To give you a rough idea of what works for me, many of my soap recipes have a combined palmitic and stearic content of 30% to 35%.
+So what is the happy medium?

 Longevity = Hardness - Cleansing